nirav99/Contest/README.txt

 19) MatrixTraversal.java - Traverse a 2D matrix in a spiral order.

 20) MatrixAllPaths.java - Print all the paths in a 2D matrix from top-left to bottom-right when only two operations move_down and move_right are allowed.

+21) NQueenProblem.java - Solves the problem of placing N queens on an NxN chess board such that no queen can hit any other queen.